kaspernj/api_maker/README.md

 end
 ```

-ApiMaker will only create models and endpoints for ActiveRecord models that has serializers.
-So be sure to add [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) for your models first.
+ApiMaker will only create models and endpoints for ActiveRecord models that are defined as resources.
+So be sure to add resources under `app/api_maker/resources` for your models first.

 ApiMaker uses that to keep track of what data and relationships you want exposed through the API.